 Legolas has low Willpower and Defense but you shouldn't be using him for anything other than attacking with his amazing ability.
 His response effect has no limit so attach all of the Unexpected Courage, Rohan War Horse and Food and Drink readying effects you can to him for maximum death-questing.

-My favourite deck to use this guy in an Eagle one is with Support of the Eagles, beefy attack Eagle and Rohan Warhorse x2 and be able to get up to 6 progress placed in the combat phase.
+My favourite deck to use this guy in is an Eagle one with Support of the Eagles, a beefy attack Eagle and Rohan Warhorse x2 to be able to get up to 6 progress placed in the combat phase by attacking enemies all over the mat.
 Similarly the Dunedain attachments or any other non-restricted attachments go with the dual horse theme.

-If you opt for restricted weapon attachments there are plenty of Elven and tactic specific weapons that work great on him, he particularly works great with a Great Yew Bow, Rivendell Bow and Bow of the Galadhrim combined with keeping your threat low/utilizing traps to be able to pick off enemies in the staging area and quest from their defeat.
+If you opt for restricted weapon attachments there are plenty of Elven and tactic specific weapons that work great on him.
+He particularly works well with a Great Yew Bow, Rivendell Bow and Bow of the Galadhrim all combined with keeping your threat low/utilizing traps to be able to pick off enemies in the staging area and quest from their defeat.

 Ranged is great in multiplayer where more enemies are present but he also works great in most quests and is always worth holding back for an attack.

-Hands upon the Bow is made for him to be able to eliminate a just revealed enemy in the staging area and help remove enemy threat while adding 2 extra progress.
+Hands upon the Bow is the event made for him to be able to eliminate a just revealed enemy in the staging area and help remove threat while adding 2 extra progress and saving you from any nasty engagement effects or strong attacks from said enemy.

 Don't forget the 2 progress tokens go on the active location first but can't affect those that are immune to player card effects.